imAIgene-Dream3D/BEHAV3D/docs/source/assistant/reference_experiment_profiles.md

 when propagation makes movement and morphology nearly constant.
 Do not use its HMM feature set for motility experiments.

+## Exp91 DMG organoid, macrophage/microglia, and GD2 CAR-T co-culture

+**Evidence:** `README_BEHAV3D_BRIM_AW1_DMG_microglia_Exp91.md`,
+`metadata.csv`, and `behav3d_parameters.yml` supplied for Exp91.

+- Eight wells combine one DMG/DIPG organoid line per movie, optional macrophage/microglia, and the same GD2 CAR-T product.
+Organoid lines are `BT-093_WT` (DO7), its GD2-knockout control `BT-093_KO_WT` (DO7_KO), and
+  the independent patient line `DIPG002ns_WT`.
+Macrophage/microglia conditions are no added cells, `M21_WT`, and `M23_WT`.
+- The matrix is intentionally incomplete: `DIPG002ns_WT` has no M21 condition.
+  Every included organoid-line by macrophage-condition combination has one well, so biological comparisons are descriptive or exploratory rather than powered replicate-level tests.
+- The CSV records 1.77 um isotropic sampling, 120 s frames, `TCZYX`, and five raw channels: brightfield 0, T cell 1, macrophage/microglia 2, dead-cell dye 3,
+  and organoid 4.
+The README reports 437 timepoints.
+- One `organoid` processing type is used because only one organoid line occurs in each movie.
+Organoid identity is stored as its per-sample line.
+Grouping by organoid type therefore does not separate the three biological lines; exported data must be subset by organoid line or the analysis run per line subset.
+- The historical CSV uses `None_None` for no macrophage/microglia added.
+In those wells, macrophage segment and track paths still exist because the channel was processed uniformly, but the README confirms that detections are noise.
+The line value, not path presence, is authoritative.
+For newly built metadata, use the current UI's `not added` representation rather than copying this legacy sentinel.
+- The saved APOC strategy is Probability Map + Watershed.
+Organoid input uses channels 3 and 4; macrophage uses 2; T cell uses 1; dead uses 3.
+Saved mask/seed thresholds are 0.5/0.8 for organoids and 0.5/0.6 for macrophages and T cells.
+Saved minimum sizes are 1000, 100, and 30 voxels respectively.
+- Organoid features use sigma 1, 2, 5, and 15; macrophage and T-cell features use
+  1, 2, and 5.
+A broader organoid candidate grid from 0.3 through 25 is also
+  saved.
+Treat those as candidate features: train, inspect Show classifier statistics, remove consistently low-importance features, then retrain and preview.
+- Organoids and macrophages use Propagation.
+The README explains that the macrophages were mostly stationary/adherent and that changing protrusions fragmented their masks, making propagation more reliable than centroid-based identity assignment.
+T cells use btrack with maximum search radius 150, global optimization, optimizer distance 100, time threshold 5 frames, and step size 100.
+- Feature extraction uses direct contact at 0 um.
+Saved death thresholds are 3% for organoids and 30% for macrophages and T cells.
+Both immune populations include invasiveness.
+Organoid filtering uses minimum length 100 and initial size 2000; macrophage filtering is effectively disabled; T cells use minimum length 5 without maximum-length filtering or splitting.
+- Active Killing uses dead-mask pixel count in absolute mode: an increase of 30 pixels within 5 frames (10 min) after at least one contact frame.
+The saved 1.5 multiplier is inactive in absolute mode.
+- Only T cells have behavioral analysis configured: a four-state HMM using morphology and motion, plus 5-frame net displacement and straightness.
+Binary groups include death, active killing, and organoid contact; macrophage contact is deliberately reserved for downstream contact analyses.
+Trajectory analysis uses 50-timepoint windows, splitting at analysis time, nine requested clusters, Average linkage, and the last-window trim mode.
+- Source conflict: the YAML saves HMM Start offset 0, while the README says Start offset 1.
+Report both values and ask which source represents the finalized run;
+  do not silently reconcile them.

+Use this profile for macrophage/microglia effects on CAR-T behavior, antigen specificity using the GD2-knockout control, donor comparisons, invasiveness, and contact-associated killing.
+Keep the n=1 and incomplete-matrix caveats attached to every comparison, and never transfer its thresholds or tracking values to a new microglia experiment solely because the population names match.

 ## Method-level lessons from the integrated Methods description

 - Method choice follows signal quality, object morphology, compute, and whether